CSE512-15S/howRumorsSpread/README.md

   2. If you do not have bower or gulp installed, run `npm install -g bower && npm install-g gulp`
   3. Run `npm install && bower install`
   4. Run `gulp`
+#### Password Protection
+The web server uses two environment variables `username` and `pass` for password protection.
+Set these variables with the desired credentials for your instance of the web server in your terminal.
+You can then use those credentials to login and view the visualization tool.

 ### Processing a new Dataset
 This project was distributed only with the SydneySiege dataset.
 To process a new dataset, do the following: